 It is probably good to note that I use this same moisturizer on my neck and décollété.
 I once read that your chest ages you the most…and it’s so true.

 If I’m going outside, I always wear sunscreen, but I usually can’t apply very much to my face because sunscreens tend to be heavier creams…which leads to breakouts and oil.
 However, I recently discovered Dear, Klairs UV Essence SPF50, and thanks to Hyram, it’s on a UPS truck waiting to be delivered.
 He swears it’s not greasy, and it doesn’t leave a white cast…again, I’ll report back.

 Before I leave the vanity and start my day, I always, always, always apply a lip balm.
 Glossier Balm Dotcom in the coconut flavor is my favorite, but if I’ve left it on my nightstand, or it’s not within reach, I use my old standby, Rosebud Salve.

 That’s it!
 Even though I’m a self-proclaimed skincare junkie, my AM routine is fairly simple.
-I don’t use special serums or retinols…yet…and I don’t smear on 57 different creams that cost a million dollars.
-Plain and simple, I’m all about using high quality (which doesn’t always mean high price tag) products that work.
+I don’t use special serums or retinol…yet…and I don’t smear on 57 different creams that cost a million dollars.
+Plain and simple, I’m all about using high-quality (which doesn’t always mean high price tag) products that work.
 So now it’s your turn to spill the beans.
 What are your go-to products?
 What don’t I know about, and is there anything I should try?